 Later, we stopped in the oldest Abulafia bakery to have some special bread with herbs, followed by a dessert called malabi in one small bar in the Jaffa Market.
 Malabi is a sort of light pudding made of milk (animal or plant-based), syrup, granola and grated coconut.
 It melted in my mouth.
-I tried the dairy and the vegan version and were both sublime.
+I tried the dairy and the vegan version and were both delicious.

 The last part of the tour was in my favourite neighbourhood, the Carmel Market.
-I spent one entire week in Tel Aviv, and I believe that this is the best place to look for an accommodation to thoroughly enjoy one’s stay in “the city that never stops”.
+I spent one entire week in Tel Aviv, and I believe that this is the best place to look for accommodation to thoroughly enjoy one’s stay in “the city that never stops”.
 It’s located at a walking distance from the beaches and the main streets of Tel Aviv.

 Originally founded by the Yemenite community (who still owns most of the houses which are passed down from generation to generation), the Carmel Market is now a hipster paradise with eccentric bars, a bustling market and an incredibly welcoming atmosphere.
-For these reasons, it became such a popular area filled with expensive houses, hotels and Airbnb.
+For these reasons, it became a popular area filled with expensive houses, hotels and Airbnb’s.

 We had the chance to try more typical food such as falafel, Israeli craft beers, cookies, ice cream, and a unique Yemenite bread made by an exceptional lady in an exceptional restaurant.

 I enjoyed every single thing I tasted, and I found all the curious details that our guide gave us incredibly interesting.
 Naturally, I’ve only shared a small part of all the information I gained with you: I don’t want to spoil the surprise, although I believe that words would never be enough.
 Food can’t be explained; food has to be savoured.